Lamb Biryani Rice

 Add meat pieces, salt and chilli powder.
 Stir fry on moderate heat, until meat is nicely browned on all sides.

 Add yoghurt, tomatoes, 2/3rd of coriander and mint leaves, sliced green chillies, pieces of lime and 2/3rd of the fried onions, keeping 1/3rd onions aside for garnishing later.
 Cook, stirring frequently, until meat is nearly done and only a little gravy is left.
 This may take 30 minutes to an hour, depending on the cut and quality of meat.
+If you are cooking with Mutton instead of lamb, it will cook faster in a pressure cooker.

 Cooking the rice